-- If you convince your sender to compare online money transfer providers, you might not have to pay any receiving fees and they can benefit from better exchange rates
+- If your sender wants to compare online money transfer providers, you might not have to pay any receiving fees and they can benefit from better exchange rates

-- Alternatively, you can negotiate with your sender to pay the 'correspondent fee' so they pay all the costs for the money transfer
+- Alternatively, you could negotiate with your sender to pay the 'correspondent fee' so they pay all the costs for the money transfer

 Best options for receiving money faster

 Some of the companies we trust for super-fast money transfers are: